Venantius Fortunatus: Life

-Fortunatus' arrival in Metz coincided with the marriage of King Sigibert and Queen Brunhild, and at the ceremony he performed a celebration poem for the entire court.
+Fortunatus' arrival in Metz coincided with the marriage of King Sigibert and Queen Brunhild, and at the ceremony, he performed a celebration poem for the entire court.
 After this incident, Fortunatus had many noble patrons, as well as bishops, who wished him to write poetry for them.
 About a year after he arrived in Metz, Fortunatus travelled to the court of King Charibert, Sigibert's brother, in Paris, and stayed there until Charibert's death in 567 or 568.
 Due to the danger represented by King Chilperic, brother to Sigibert and Charibert, Fortunatus had to travel south to Tours, returning to Sigibert's lands.
 From there, he ventured to Poitiers where he met Radegund.
 They became close friends, and Fortunatus wrote many poems in her honour and in support of her political campaigns.
 Fortunatus had made another great friendship in Tours and Poitiers.
 This was with Gregory of Tours, who was installed as Bishop of Tours in 573, and from whom Fortunatus received patronage.
 In 580, Fortunatus wrote a poem defending Gregory against charges of treason made against him at Chilperic's court.
-Following the deaths of both Sigibert and Chilperic, Fortunatus moved to the court which Childebert, was Sigibert's son, had established at Poitiers.
-Around the year 576, Fortunatus receiced ordination.
-He stayed in Poitiers until around the year 599-600, when he was appointed Bishop of Poitiers, to in succession to Bishop Plato.
+Following the deaths of both Sigibert and Chilperic, Fortunatus moved to the court which Childebert, who was Sigibert's son, had established at Poitiers.
+Around the year 576, Fortunatus received ordination.
+He stayed in Poitiers until around the year 599-600, when he was appointed Bishop of Poitiers, in succession to Bishop Plato.
 He was to die in the early years of the 7th century.
 Though it would appear that nothing resembling a modern canonization ever took place, after his death he acquired the title of saint.
 Moreover, the latest official edition of the Roman Martyrology commemorates Venantius Fortunatus as a saint under the date of 14 December.